kdm9/blindschleiche/README.md

 Where <subtool> is one of:

-  telogrep:             Search contigs for known telomere repeats
-  n50:                  Calculate N50 and total length of a set of contigs
-  falen:                Tabulate the lengths of sequences in a FASTA file
-  mask2bed:             The inverse of bedtools maskfasta: softmasked fasta -> unmasked fasta + mask.bed
-  pansn-rename:         Add, remove, or modify PanSN-style prefixes to contig/chromosome names in references
-  genigvjs:             Generate a simple IGV.js visualisation of some bioinf files.
-  ildemux:              Demultiplex modern illumina reads from read headers.
-  ilsample:             Sample a fraction of read pairs from an interleaved fastq file
-  regionbed:            Make a bed/region file of genome windows
-  uniref-acc2taxid:     Make a ncbi-style acc2taxid.map file for a uniref fasta
-  nstitch:              Combine R1 + R2 into single sequences, with an N in the middle
-  gg2k:                 Summarise a table with GreenGenes-style lineages into a kraken-style report.
+  deepclust2fa:         Split a .faa by the clusters diamond deepclust finds
+  ebiosra2rl2s:         INTERNAL: MPI Tübingen tool.
+Make a runlib-to-sample map table from ebio sra files
   equalbestblast:       Output only the best blast hits.
-  tabcat:               Concatenate table (c/tsv) files, adding the filename as a column
   esearchandfetch:      Use the Entrez API to search for and download something.
 A CLI companion to the NCBI search box
-  deepclust2fa:         Split a .faa by the clusters diamond deepclust finds
+  falen:                Tabulate the lengths of sequences in a FASTA file
   farename:             Rename sequences in a fasta file sequentially
+  fastasanitiser:       Sanitise fasta IDs to something sane, then back again
+  fqstat:               Estimate stats from a fastq file based on the first kilobytes of the file, keeping high accuracy
+  galhist:              Make a summary histogram of git-annex-list output
+  genebed:              Extract a BED file of genes from a GFF
+  genigvjs:             Generate a simple IGV.js visualisation of some bioinf files.
+  gffattr2tsv:          Extract the attributes column into a TSV
   gffcat:               Concatenate GFF3 files, resepcting header lines and FASTA sections
+  gffcsqify:            Format a reasonably compliant GFF for use with bcftools csq
   gffparse:             Format a GFF sanely
-  gffcsqify:            Format a reasonably compliant GFF for use with bcftools csq
   gfftagsane:           Sanitise a messy gff attribute column to just simple tags
+  gg2k:                 Summarise a table with GreenGenes-style lineages into a kraken-style report.
+  ildemux:              Demultiplex modern illumina reads from read headers.
+  ilsample:             Sample a fraction of read pairs from an interleaved fastq file
+  jsonl2csv:            Parse jsonlines into a C/TSV
   liftoff-gff3:         Obtain an actually-useful GFF3 from Liftoff by fixing basic GFF3 format errors
-  ebiosra2rl2s:         INTERNAL: MPI Tübingen tool.
-Make a runlib-to-sample map table from ebio sra files
-  galhist:              Make a summary histogram of git-annex-list output
+  mask2bed:             The inverse of bedtools maskfasta: softmasked fasta -> unmasked fasta + mask.bed
+  n50:                  Calculate N50 and total length of a set of contigs
+  nstitch:              Combine R1 + R2 into single sequences, with an N in the middle
+  pairs:                Handle paired-end reads, with various transformations.
-  pairslash:            Add an old-style /1 /2 pair indicator to paired-end fastq files
+  pairslash:            Add an old-style /1 /2 pair indicator to paired-end fastq files (DEPRECATED, use blsl pairs)
-  vcfstats:             Use bcftools to calculate various statistics, outputing an R-ready table
-  vcfparallel:          Parallelise a bcf processing pipeline across regions
+  pansn-rename:         Add, remove, or modify PanSN-style prefixes to contig/chromosome names in references
+  regionbed:            Make a bed/region file of genome windows
   shannon-entropy:      Calculate Shannon's entropy (in bits) at each column of one or more alignments
-  fastasanitiser:       Sanitise fasta IDs to something sane, then back again
+  tabcat:               Concatenate table (c/tsv) files, adding the filename as a column
+  telogrep:             Search contigs for known telomere repeats
   tidyqc:               What if MultiQC was in the tidyverse? (and much worse)
-  jsonl2csv:            Parse jsonlines into a C/TSV
+  uniref-acc2taxid:     Make a ncbi-style acc2taxid.map file for a uniref fasta
+  vcfparallel:          Parallelise a bcf processing pipeline across regions
+  vcfreport:            vcfreport: Prepare a basic html report about a VCF file
+  vcfstats:             Use bcftools to calculate various statistics, outputing an R-ready table
   help:                 Print this help message